Skip to content

 North and Northeast Portland

 Widmer Brothers Pub on N Russell anchors the North Portland industrial cluster, with Ex Novo on N Flint, Upright Brewing on N Broadway, and Hopworks Urban Brewery on SE Powell and N Williams filling the rest of the tasting route.
-The cluster covers the industrial NE and N Portland brewery blocks in a compact 4-stop loop, ideal for a half-day Escalade booking.
+The cluster covers the industrial NE and N-side blocks in a compact 4-stop loop, ideal for a half-day Escalade booking.
+For a Saturday Central Eastside crawl-format tour rather than a clustered Pearl-or-NE day, see the Portland bachelor party brewery crawl itinerary — same chauffeur protocol, different route shape.

 04Beyond Portland

-Regional brewery destinations beyond Portland open up the full Pacific Northwest beer trail.
+Regional destinations beyond Portland open up the Hood River corridor, Bend district, and Vancouver WA / SW Washington cluster.
 Hood River holds Double Mountain and pFriem on the Columbia, Vancouver WA across the river anchors at Heathen and Loowit, Bend delivers Deschutes and 10 Barrel in Central Oregon, and Sisters rounds out the east side with Three Creeks Brewing and the Smith Rock detour.
+Portland's craft beer scene anchors the full Pacific Northwest brewing tradition, with regional destinations within a 3.5-hour drive of downtown.
 Day-tour and overnight logistics differ by destination.

 Hood River brewery day tours

 Hood River sits 60 minutes east via I-84 E and anchors at Double Mountain Brewery downtown, pFriem Family Brewers on the waterfront, and the Full Sail Brewing Company legacy tasting room.
-A typical Hood River day tour pairs the two flagship breweries with a lunch break at Waucoma Club or Celilo Restaurant.
+A typical day tour pairs the two flagship stops with a lunch break at Waucoma Club or Celilo Restaurant.
 The Gorge views off I-84 east make the outbound drive part of the experience.

 Vancouver WA brewery crawl

 Vancouver sits 25 to 30 minutes from Portland across the Columbia via I-5 N. The tasting lineup runs Heathen Brewing Feral Public House, Loowit Brewing downtown, and Trap Door Brewing on the east side.
-A half-day format covers three taprooms, while a full-day booking fits a 4-brewery circuit with a lunch stop.
+A half-day format covers three taprooms, while a full-day booking fits a 4-stop circuit with a lunch break.
 The short river crossing keeps the vehicle hours compact versus an Oregon-side only tour.
+Adjacent SW Washington taprooms in Camas (Grains of Wrath), Battle Ground (Northwood Public House), and Ridgefield round out the cluster on a longer-format booking.

 Sisters Three Creeks and Smith Rock